Online-Publishing of Windows Help files

 Overview

-Why would you want to publish windows help files online?
+Why would you want to publish windows help files online?- Application developers can document the total functionality of the application by publishing the help file.

 Online-Module

 The conventional method of online publishing of help files was to convert the .HLP file or it's source code to HTML format and publish that copy.
 Our newer approach to this is to use the winhelpcgi.cgi converter program on the webserver to make the unmodified .HLP file readable on the browser.
-This has the following advantages:
+This has the following advantages:- After updating your .hlp file, you just need to upload the .hlp file and .cnt file to your webserver and the webserver is immediatly up-to-date.

 The basic concept of winhelpcgi